PapiLer/Reforestation/README.md

-## Do I enjoy making courthouse puns?
-Guilty
+## I was wondering why the frisbee was getting bigger, then it hit me.